Skip to main content

 set search_to_watch_time = duration(search_results_page, watch_start)

 This query uses the set SOL operation to create a new sequence dimension search_to_watch_time with the duration() SOL function.
-You can review a full list of supported functions in documentation.
-Sequence dimensions can be plotted in the "Metrics" view:
+You can review a full list of supported functions in the SOL reference.
+Sequence dimensions can be plotted in the "Plot" view:

 Now you know how to write basic SOL queries and use core Motif data visualizations.